 - How To Cure Sleep Apnea – In essence everyone wants a Sleep Apnea cure, but in reality the prospect of a cure is minor and related to very specific instances.
-For the majority of Sleep Apnea sufferers, the likely outcome is a long term plan to treat the symptoms and minimise the impact the this disorder has on your day-to-day life.
+For the majority of sleep disordered breathing sufferers, the likely outcome is a long term plan to treat the symptoms and minimise the impact the this disorder has on your day-to-day life.

-- Is Sleep Apnea Dangerous – untreated Sleep Apnea leads to an increased risk of stroke, heart attack, and dementia (brain damage).
+- Is Sleep Apnea Dangerous – untreated sleep disordered breathing leads to an increased risk of stroke, heart attack, and dementia (brain damage).
 Sleep Apnea is literally when a person stops breathing during sleep.
 As a result, the brain undergoes repeated moments of suffocating.
 Yes, it is dangerous and you should seek professional advice as soon as you think you or your partner may be experiencing Sleep Apnea.

 - Is Sleep Apnea A Disability – from a general perspective the answer is yes, it is a recognised Sleep Disorder and considered a disease.
 As for the technical interpretation of it being a “Disability” from a pension of health benefits perspective, you will have to consult your state or national health organisation or your health insurance provider.

 - Sleep Apnea & Your Weight – there is clear research and clinical evidence that obesity can be directly associated with Sleep Apnea; losing weight is typically one of the first steps that a Sleep Specialist will want to take when developing a treatment plan